vivainio/RoughGrep/README.md

 ## Installation

-Grab it from "Releases" and unzip to your path.
+Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip to your path.
 It's two files and less than 20kb total.

 ## Usage